Professional Concrete Leveling: A Homeowner’s Guide

 Concrete leveling typically takes just a few hours for most residential projects.
 The slab is ready for use almost immediately.
 Slab replacement, on the other hand, requires demolition, grading, forming, pouring, and curing, a process that can take a week or longer before the new concrete is ready for traffic.

-Disruption to Your Property
+Less Disruption to Your Home & Yard

 Replacing a concrete slab involves heavy equipment, demolition debris, and significant landscaping disturbance.
 Leveling is minimally invasive, requiring only small drill holes and no demolition.